Hierarchy of Geometrical Frustration in Elastic Ribbons: shape-transitions and energy scaling obtained from a general asymptotic theory: Introduction

 Ribbons share behavior both with elastic rods (for which $t\sim w$) and with thin-sheets (for which $w\sim \ell$): on one hand, they are slender and floppy like rods, and can be described by one-dimensional models using the width $w$ as another small parameter for dimension reduction; on the other hand, in some regimes their shapes obey strong geometrical constraints, like being (parts of) developable surfaces.
 Sadowsky~\cite{sadowsky1930} and then Wunderlich~\cite{wunderlich62} derived such a one-dimensional energy functional for naturally flat and straight ribbons, assuming the ribbon remains stretch-free, and thus forms a developable surface.
 The minimization of the energy functional, to get the equations governing the equilibrium shape under external constraints, was only recently solved by Starostin and van der Heijden~\cite{starostin2007shape} using variational methods and the bicomplex formalism.
 This approach was then generalized by Dias and Audoly~\cite{dias2016wunderlich} with a rod-like theory with internal kinematical constraints, tackling also the case of ribbons with geodesic curvature (i.e., ribbons for which the mid-line is not a geodesic curve).
 In the mathematical literature, the Sadowsky functional (in fact, a certain correction of it) was rigorously derived from a 2D plate model by Freddi et al.~\cite{FHMP16,FHMP16b}.
 All these works assume however that the ribbon remains stretch-free, which corresponds to the infinitely thin limit.
 This makes the analysis impractical for many situations, specifically when relatively large forces are applied to the ribbons or when significant internal stresses are present in the elastic body.
 Very recently, a nonlinear one-dimensional model was derived in order to account for the stretching of the ribbon's midsurface~\cite{audoly2021one}.

-When stretched and twisted for example, ribbons exhibit very rich morphologies: smooth and wrinkled helicoids, cylindrical or faceted patterns may be observed depending on the geometry and the applied stretch and twist~\cite{green36,dinh2016,chopin2013helicoids,chopin2016roadmap}.
+When stretched and twisted, for example, ribbons exhibit very rich morphologies: smooth and wrinkled helicoids, cylindrical or faceted patterns may be observed depending on the geometry and the applied stretch and twist~\cite{green36,dinh2016,chopin2013helicoids,chopin2016roadmap}.
 Shape transitions and rich morphologies are also observed in pre-stressed, frustrated ribbons that are \emph{ free of external loading}~\cite{selinger2004shape,bruinsma2005,Armon11,santangelo2009buckling,sawa2011shape,armon14,huang2018}.
 This frustration has been described geometrically in the framework of incompatible elasticity, where frustration stems from the incompatibility of the reference geometry.
 First theoretical principles were developed in three-dimensional elastic bodies to tackle the problem of growth~\cite{KondoBook,amar2005growth}.
 For slender sheets, however, a dimensional reduction may be performed, using the thickness $t$ as a small parameter.
-Then, the body is described as a $t/2$-tubular neighborhood of a mid-surface $\S$~\cite{Dervaux08,dervaux2009morphogenesis,efrati2009elastic}.
-The dimensionless Hookean elastic energy functional may be separated into two terms measuring stretching and bending energies ($S$ and $B$, respectively):
+Then, the body is described as a $t/2$-tubular neighborhood of a mid-surface $\S$ (i.e., the set of points whose distance is at most $t/2$ from the mid-surface) ~\cite{Dervaux08,dervaux2009morphogenesis,efrati2009elastic}.
+The dimensionless Hookean elastic energy functional may be separated into two terms measuring stretching and bending energies ($S$ and $B$, respectively)\cite{Armon11,grossman16}: